Elvis Andrus Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Royals pitching staff ranks 19th in the league.
+- The Royals pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.55).
+- The Royals' 5.43 team ERA ranks 28th across all league pitching staffs.

-- Keller (2-3) gets the starting nod for the Royals in his eighth start of the season.
-He has a 4.67 ERA in 34 2/3 innings pitched, with 25 strikeouts.
+- Singer (2-4 with an 8.82 ERA and 33 strikeouts in 33 2/3 innings pitched) gets the start for the Royals, his eighth of the season.

-- His most recent time out was on Saturday against the Oakland Athletics, when the righty went 4 1/3 innings, surrendering six earned runs while allowing 11 hits.
+- The right-hander last pitched on Saturday against the Oakland Athletics, when he went four innings, allowing five earned runs while giving up six hits.

-- In seven games this season, the 27-year-old has a 4.67 ERA and 6.5 strikeouts per nine innings, while giving up a batting average of .276 to opposing hitters.
+- In seven games this season, the 26-year-old has an ERA of 8.82, with 8.8 strikeouts per nine innings.
+Opponents are batting .304 against him.

 © 2023 Data Skrive.
 All rights reserved.